JCSDA/spack-stack/doc/source/Prerequisites.rst

 Manual software installations
 ==============================

 The following manual software installations may or may not be required as prerequisites, depending on the specific platform.
-For configurable/user systems, please consult Sect ...., for preconfigured systems please consult Section ... .
+For configurable/user systems, please consult :numref:`Section %s <Platforms_Preconfigured_Sites>`, for preconfigured systems please consult :numref:`Section %s <Platform_New_Site_Configs>`.
 Note that for preconfigured systems, the following one-off installations are only necessary for the maintainers of the preconfigured installations, users **do not** have to repeat any of these steps.

 ..  _Prerequisites_Git_LFS: